 Hypomagnesaemia is a low magnesium level in the blood.
 This is occasionally seen in people who take proton pump inhibitors long term.
 It usually responds to stopping the drug.

-Heart Rhythm Disturbances have been reported in a recent scientific paper.
-This is a new description.
+Heart Rhythm Disturbances have been reported.
 Time will tell how important or frequent this problem turns out to be.
 People who have heart rhythm problems should discuss this with their doctor.

 In 2009 a report in the prestigious journal, Gastroenterology suggested that PPIs may cause a degree of dependence by increasing symptoms of indigestion if they are discontinued.